DavidJRichards/Aviation_Moving_Map_Display/README.md

 The PWM outputs are fed through a RC filter to form the analogue resolver signals. each channel is red through a 1K resistor and has a 100nF capacator to ground.

+The signal output level is chosen to avaoid output clipping in the audio amplifiers.

 Each pair of resolver signals is fed to a dual LM1875 amlifier to drive the module inputs.
-The amplifier gain is adjusted to give the required output level by tweaking its feedback resitor.
-(10K in parallel with existing 20k resistor)

 A reference 400Hz is availabe on a seventh channel (unused)